jmeade11/mustlovedogs/lesson2.md

 Angular has lots of things baked into the framework that make it incredibly powerful, including some pre-built element and attribute components (yes, you can also build my-thing that you add as an attribute to straight-up HTML elements to turbocharge them with your own logic).
 We call this [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar), meaning that Angular makes working with the Javascript language *sweeter for human consumption*.
 Underneath the hood, it's still Javascript, but the framework makes working with Javascript easier and better when you're creating complex apps.

 ## Why Use Ionic If Angular Is so Great?
 Ionic takes full advantage of Angular and adds its own dash of syntactic sugar on top.
-It adds dozens of [components](https://ionicframework.com/docs/components/#overview), which are optimized for operation on mobile devices, and designed to mirror the look, feel and behavior of mobile application elements.
+It adds dozens of [components](https://ionicframework.com/docs/components/#overview), which are optimized for operation on mobile devices, and designed to mirror the look, feel and behavior of mobile application interface elements.
 Nearly all of the Ionic components also morph automatically to match the OS style of the device on which they are running.
 In other words, the same list element looks like an iOS-style list when run on an iPhone, but like the Android styled lists on a Samsung.

 Ionic also adds some other powerful features to mobile development that you won't get with Angular out of the box.
 Namely, it provides a wrapper for working with Cordova.
 Remember I said I'd explain what Cordova was later?
 That's now. :smiley: